openframeworks/ofBook/chapters/OOPs!/chapter.md

 ![balls screenshot](images/balls_screenshot.png "balls screenshot")

 ##What is OOP
 Object Oriented Programming is a programming paradigm based on the use of objects and their interactions.
-A recurring analogy is to see a "Class" as a cookie cutter that can create many cookies, "the Objects". **[MH: I'd take a second to tell people unfamiliar with OOP why they should care.]** Some terms and definitions used within OOP are listed below:
+A recurring analogy is to see a "Class" as a cookie cutter that can create many cookies, "the Objects".
+Some terms and definitions used within OOP are listed below:

 -A Class defines the characteristics of a thing - the object - and its behaviors; it defines not only its properties and attributes but also what it can do.